renatoviolin/ai-kanban-prd/README.md

-# AI-Kanban
+# SpecFlow AI

-AI-powered Kanban board with intelligent task management and automated PRD (Product Requirements Document) generation.
+SpecFlow AI is an intelligent Kanban board that transforms task cards into comprehensive Product Requirements Documents (PRDs) using advanced AI.

 ## Roadmap & Next Steps